 The second table integrates the art work of all tasks along the syndromal six-role sequence.
 The third table organizes insights from four tests, the fourth organizes suggestions for changes, the fifth presents a person’s impressions of the experience and the sixth is responses to a query on what a person learned from the experience about oneself.
 The seventh is a transcription of the battery.

 The information generated by the battery completed as a workbook may be processed in a parallel way by the client along the same aspects; first identifying one’s modality along the inventory, then organizing the testing relationally and reviewing insights and changes.

-The Psycho-sociogram consists of concentric circles representing the social normative system allowing us to indicate the individual’s range of deviations and related emotional motivational equilibrial forces.
-The psycho-sociogram is a graph positioning of the individual as a pendulum ball suspended in the normative field illustrated by a system of concentric circles.
-This graph utilizes a system of concentric circles and ellipses to illustrate the personality scores and the psychic tension scores as interrelated graphically.
+The diagnostic information may be portrayed graphically in two ways: First as a psycho-sociogram consisting of concentric circles representing the social normative system, distinctions of passivity and activity, cooperation and antagonism, psychic intensity, allowing us to indicate the individual’s range of deviations and related emotional motivational equilibrial forces.
+The psycho-sociogram is a graph positioning the individual as an ellipse orbiting the normative field illustrated by a system of concentric circles.
 The psycho-sociogram allows presenting how the individual fits into the social power map.
-The two sets of concentric ellipses, placed on diametrically opposite positions on a set of concentric circles represent the individual states.
-The size of the circle is determined by the intensity of the weighted averages of the four relational modalities.
-The size of the ellipse is determined by the psychic tension score, the fifth weighted average of the grid.
+The two sets of concentric ellipses, placed on diametrically opposite positions on a set of concentric circles represent the complement of the individual relational alternatives.
+The size of the circle is determined by the intensity of the four relational modalities.
+The size of the ellipse is determined by the psychic tension score.
 Both vary from 1-6.

 The placement of the individual on the power side and the powerless side is determined by the scores of the relational modalities.
 The direction of vectors departing from the ellipses indicates the alternatives of cooperation, clockwise, versus antagonism, counterclockwise.